 Filers with less than \$700 in quarterly withholding liability are required to deposit the withholdings for each quarter by the end of the month following the end of the quarter, except for the last quarter, which is due February 28.
 In general, filers with \$700 or more in quarterly withholding liability are required to make the deposit within three business days following the payroll date on which the \$700 total was attained.
 There are exceptions and additional rules.
-See WT-100, New York State Withholding Tax Guide, for the complete rules.
+See WT-100, New York State Guide to Withholding Tax and Wage Reporting, for the complete rules.